Hope-House-Guthrie/Hope-House-Site/README.md

 ## Developing

+1. Run `git checkout develop` to switch to the develop branch.

+2. Run `nix develop` to enter the development shell (required for the next command).

-Run `cd site && bun dev` to start the development server.
+3. Run `cd site && bun dev` to start the development server.